cipherswami/DigiKeyboard/README.md

 menu(triple dot) -> Actions -> upload -> *upload over USB.
 OR Simply Shortcut icon on the top of the editor.

-\* you get 4 seconds to press "upload over usb" just after inserting your Digispark and detection USB.
+\* You get only 4 seconds to press "upload over usb" just after detection of  the Digispark.